Staff with welfare roles in the school are

 This is a program in which trained Year 11 students assist Year 7 students in the process of settling into secondary school.
 It involves weekly meetings in groups in Term 1.
 Year 7 and the Year 11 Peer Support team also spend a day together at the Peer Support Picnic.
-All Year 10 students are trained to be Peer Support Leaders and then a team is chosen to fulfil the role in Year 11.
+Selected Year 10 students are trained to be Peer Support Leaders and then a team is chosen to fulfil the role in Year 11.

 This is a mandatory 25-hour DET course designed to prepare and support senior students as they encounter situations related to health and safety as they become more independent and gain more responsibilities.
 It focuses on offering opporunities for students to build the functional knowlwge and skills for life post school.